 It is extremely important that these bulbs (and other hazardous products) are disposed of properly.
 Fluorescent bulbs (and other hazardous products) are collected at the SWAC household hazardous waste collections.
 Visit Vermont's Mercury Reduction Campaign website (www.mercvt.org) and the Agency of Natural Resources website at http://www.anr.state.vt.us/dec/ead/sbcap/pdf/fs_mercurylamps.pdf as well as lamprecycles.org for more information.

-Vermont businesses that accept bulbs can be found at http://www.mercvt.org/PDF/FluorescentBulbRecyclingLocations.pdf
+Vermont businesses that accept bulbs can be found here.

 Visit Vermont's Mercury Reduction Campaign website (www.mercvt.org) for more information.

 Also check out the mercury spills or fluorescent light bulb breakage sheet , the Compact Fluorescent Bulbs fact sheet, and the Mercury Spills fact sheet.

-LEAF & YARD DEBRIS: Effective July 1, 2015, all permitted solid waste facilities must offer leaf and yard debris collection.
+LEAF & YARD DEBRIS - Effective July 1, 2015, all permitted solid waste facilities must offer leaf and yard debris collection.
 Read more here....
+All SWAC transfer stations collect leaf and yard debris.
+See your towns' page below for additional information.
+Rutland County Solid Waste District transfer station on Gleason Road in Rutland also accepts leaf and yard debris for a fee.

 MERCURY FOUND IN BUILDING DEMOLITION - Mercury can be found in various devices in residential buildings.
 When a mercury-containing product breaks and the mercury is spilled, the exposed mercury can evaporate and become an invisible, odorless toxic vapor.
 To prevent mercury releases, these products should be used and stored safely, and managed properly at the end of their useful lives.
 This fact sheet specifically addresses pre-demolition removal of mercury-containing gas pressure regulators, mercury-containing boiler heating systems, and thermostats.
 For information on proper removal and management of other mercury-containing products in homes, go to www.epa.gov/osw/hazard/tsd/mercury/con-prod.htm and http://www.mercvt.org/.

-MOTOR OIL & FILTERS: Used motor oil is accepted at many local retailers the area.
+MOTOR OIL & FILTERS - Used motor oil is accepted at many local retailers the area.
 Used oil filters are accepted at all Household Hazardous Waste Events.
 At the events, there is no charge for SWAC residents.
-Vist http://rutlandcountyswac.org/wp-content/uploads/2018/05/Free-Used-Oil-Collection-Locations-Rutland-County-2018.pdf for oil free oil collection locations in the county.
+Visit http://rutlandcountyswac.org/wp-content/uploads/2019/01/Free-Used-Oil-Collection-Locations-Rutland-County-.pdf